Kirkirillka/GPS_Tracker/docs/report/experiment/06-01-attempt.md

 **Suboptimal scheme** was chosen to begin with: UEs' connection to one AP was made successfully.

 The second AP was connected to the other 3 UEs with more effort.
-The reason for it was in the Wi-Fi module issues of AP.
+The reason for it was in the Wi-Fi module issues of AP (the laptop freeze).

 After some time of data collection, it was clear the second AP was not sending data to CnC at all, so we decided to locate devices according to the near-optimal scheme.